MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/troubleshoot-onboarding.md

 ## Confirming onboarding of newly built machines
 There may be instances when onboarding is deployed on a newly built machine but not completed.

-The following steps provide guidance for the following scenario:
+The steps below provide guidance for the following scenario:
 - Onboarding package is deployed to newly built machines
 - Sensor does not start because the Out-of-box experience (OOBE) or first user logon has not been completed
 - Machine is turned off and shipped to the end user
+- In this scenario, the SENSE service will not start automatically even though onboarding package was deployed

 >[!NOTE]
 >The following steps are only relevant when using Microsoft Endpoint Configuration Manager (current branch)